 The Life Choice Project (TLC)

 Since 1998, NIFLA has provided pregnancy centers the necessary tools to convert their operations into licensed medical clinics.
-NIFLA’s unique program, The Life Choice Project (TLC), walks centers through the difficult steps of medical clinic conversion by offering medical services, such as ultrasound, a powerful medical tool is utilized that empowers mothers to choose life.
+NIFLA’s unique program, The Life Choice Project (TLC), walks centers through the difficult steps of medical clinic conversion by providing the necessary training and tools.
+Offering medical services, such as ultrasound, empowers mothers to choose life.
 Pro-life medical clinics are also in a position to offer STD testing and treatment and Abortion Pill Reversal resources to at-risk clients in their Community.

 When pregnancy centers convert to medical clinic status, they experience many benefits including an increase in total number of patients seen, an increase in the number of abortion-minded patients seen, and a dramatic increase in the percentage of clients seen who choose life.
 Medical clinics report improved credibility within their community which results in an increase of donors.